The individual by individual results of current FTDNA testing are available at “DNA Results" on the menu to the left.

-The R1b-YDNA Yahoo Group is the primary communications vehicle for Q&A, daily conversations, project details and stats.
+The FTDNA Activity Feed and the R1b-YDNA Yahoo Group are the primary communications vehicles for Q&A, daily conversations, project details and stats.
 The R1b Haplotypes spreadsheet in the Links section has statistics on mean, mode, median, standard deviation, allele distribution for each STR, by haplogroup and by geography as needed.
 More resources, links, analysis, diagrams and discussion are available at http://groups.yahoo.com/groups/R1b-YDNA/

 Analysis and Commentary on R1b Subclades

 A comprehensive update on status of our knowledge on our haplogroup as of January 2011: